philpagel/PCE174-communication/protocol.md

 After receiving one of these commands, the instrument returns a binary blob that requires decoding.
 The structure of these blobs is described in the next section.
 The command `0x14` appears in the original documentation but seems to do nothing.
-The Data described for this command is actually part of the data structure returned by `0x13` so is most likely an error in the original docs.
+The data described for this command is actually part of the data structure returned by `0x13` so is most likely an error in the original docs.